There are three main sections in the Consumer Protection from Unfair Trading Regulations. These are as follows:

 - Aggressive doorstep selling Conducting personal visits to the consumer's home ignoring the consumer's request to leave or not to return.

-The regulations give you the same protection against unfair practices and rogue traders whether you're buying from your corner shop or purchasing from a website based in Spain.
+The Unfair Commercial Practices Directive gives you the same protection against unfair practices and rogue traders whether you're buying from your corner shop or purchasing from a website based in Spain.

-This also means that businesses can advertise and market to all 480 million consumers in the EU, in the same way they do to domestic customers.
+This also means that businesses can advertise and market to over half a billion consumers in the EU, in the same way they do to domestic customers.

 The principle aim is to boost consumer confidence and give businesses a uniform and transparent EU wide set of rules.